-332. One possible reconfiguration of the Brazoria cluster proposes an alternative drawing of HDs 25 and 29 that moves precincts between them to make a majority coalition district in HD 29.
-In this new configuration, Black, Hispanic, and Asian voters will be majority-coalition with 23.03% BCVAP, 22.89% HCVAP, and 10.58 % ACVAP.
-Past electoral history over ten years indicates that voters of color in the alternative district configuration are cohesive both in the district and in the precincts to be moved between HDs 25 and 29.
+330. One possible reconfiguration of the Brazoria cluster proposes an alternative drawing of HDs 25 and 29 that moves precincts between them to make a majority coalition district in HD 29.
+In this new configuration of HD 29, Black, Hispanic, and Asian voters will be majority-coalition with 23.03% BCVAP, 22.89% HCVAP, and 10.58 % ACVAP.
+Past electoral history over ten years indicates that Black, Hispanic, and Asian voters in the proposed HD 29, including those Black, Hispanic, and Asian voters who would be moved from HD 25 to HD 29, generally support the same candidate with upwards of 75% cohesion.
+For example, in the 2020 presidential general election, Black, Hispanic, and Asian voters who live in the geographic area covered by proposed HD 29 demonstrated close to 75% voting cohesion behind the same candidate of choice.
+In the 2016 presidential general election, these Black, Hispanic, and Asian voters demonstrated close to 85% voting cohesion behind the same candidate of choice.
+Thus, it is expected that the new minority voters in the proposed HD 29 would vote for the same candidates of choice with 75% to 85% levels of cohesion.

-333. This new configuration of districts has a likely effective district for Black, Asian, and Hispanic voters, while the enacted plan has none.
+331. This new configuration of districts thus includes a likely effective district for Black, Asian, and Hispanic voters, something that does not exist in the newly enacted district.